kaktusas2598/Villain/README.md

 ## FIXME/TODOS

   * FreeType class - font rendering works just fine, but it would be better if all glyphs were packed in a single texture before drawing
   * Finish refactoring/porting StateParser class from Vigilant engine!
   * Look into implementing ObjectLayer class for Tiled Maps, this way we could maybe utilise Box2D..
   * Fix Engine on Windows:
    - Linking errors for assimp
    - Crashes on glBufferData?
   * Fix generating Mesh for Bullet Soft bodies: vertices.push_back makes no sense if we resize vector, also need to keep mesh updated somehow, which means that BulletBodyComponent needs to support btSoftBody OR create a new Node Component for soft bodies!
   * Need to keep improving normal/parallax and shadow mapping techniques.
 Directional shadow mapping could be better, parallax needs more testing and sometimes normal mapping seems to introduce UV displacement(spotted on Sponza palace walls)!!!!!
   * Read about Deferred shading and decide if it's feasible to introduce it
   * Investigate alternative Anti-Aliasing methods like FXAA
   * Investigate better shadow techniques: cascaded shadow mapping and shadow volumes
   * Investigate volumetric lighting and fog techniques
   * Investigate water rendering mechanics
   * Read about Screen Space Ambient Occlusion (SSAO)
   * More testing needed for camera frustum culling, add frustum for ortho cameras, add ability to set shadow map projection plane size
   * Move all usages of <random> header to new RandomUtils static class
   * Investigate layer stack approach for rendering and handling events: layers gets renderered on top of each other with events being propagated in reverse order (from last to first)
   * Aerodynamical force generators broken or something, struggling to create flight simulator demo
   * Rework namespace system: create Villain::Physics, Villain::Rendering, etc..
   * Fix synchronisation issues between camera and models or rigid bodies
   * Implement logic for minimising on window resize: on minimise no rendering should be done
+  * Investigate reflection probes for IBL